chenxinfeng4/ffmpegcv/README.md

 ### ROI Operations
 You can crop, resize and pad the video.
 These ROI operation is `ffmpegcv-GPU` > `ffmpegcv-CPU` >> `opencv`.

 **Crop** video, which will be much faster than read the whole canvas.
+The top-left corner is (0, 0).
 ```python
 cap = ffmpegcv.VideoCapture(file, crop_xywh=(0, 0, 640, 480))
 ```